 Believe it or not, recent research has shown that the lost cartilage you may have seen on your MRI isn’t necessarily associated with pain, meaning patients with more lost cartilage on MRI don’t necessarily have more pain than those with less cartilage loss.

-There are tests that can and need to be performed to determine the source of pain before anyone considers the drastic and irreversible step of joint replacement.
-One of the simplest is to perform a numbing injection under precise imaging guidance using an anesthetic that's cartilage friendly.
+There are tests that can and need to be performed to determine the source of pain before anyone considers the irreversible step of knee replacement.
+One of the simplest is to perform a numbing injection under precise imaging guidance using an anesthetic that’s cartilage friendly.
 If this gets rid of the pain, then the pain is from the knee arthritis.

 DO YOU HAVE ANY ALLERGIES OR KNOWN METAL SENSITIVITIES?